dincerkilic/20231226_network_analysis_and_visualization/network_analysis.md

 **Prerequisites**

 First I need to set up my R environment.
-Install the required R packages, which are igraph and RCy3.
+I installed the required R packages, which are igraph and RCy3.

 **igraph** is a collection of network analysis tools.